On the magnitude of spheres, surfaces and other homogeneous spaces: Extending magnitude to infinite metric spaces

 \end{lemma} \begin{proof} We need the easy-to-verify identity \(\frac{e^A-e^B}{e^A+e^B}=\tanh\bigl(\frac{A-B}2\bigr)\) to obtain $e^{y-a}-e^{y-b}=\tanh\bigl(\frac{b-a}2\bigr)\big(e^{y-a}+e^{y-b}\bigr)$.
 Thus for $y\le a$

-The expression for the weight follows immediately. \end{proof} This can now be repeatedly to obtain the magnitude of the Cantor set, and this agrees with the answer in \cite{LeinsterWillerton:AsymptoticMagnitude}.
+The expression for the magnitude follows immediately. \end{proof} This can now be repeatedly to obtain the magnitude of the Cantor set, giving, as we expect, the same answer as in \cite{LeinsterWillerton:AsymptoticMagnitude}.
 Note that there the Cantor set was approximated below via finite subsets, and here it is approximated above by subsets of $[0,\ell]$ with non-zero measure. \begin{thm} The length $\ell$ ternary Cantor set $T_\ell$ has magnitude given by

-\end{thm} \begin{proof} [1]{T_{\ell,#1}} [1]{\nu_{\ell,#1}} Start by defining $\TT{0}$ to be a length $\ell$ line interval which is parametrize by the interval $[0,1]$ with the points in the unit interval being identified with their ternary exansion, so that a point a third of the way along $\TT{0}$ has expansion $0.1$.
-The interval $\TT{0}$ is given the standard weight measure as in Theorem~\ref{Thm:IntervalWeightMeasure}, $\frac{1}{2}(\mu+\delta_0+\delta_1)$, which will be called $\nunu{0}$.
-Define $\TT{i}$ and its weight measure $\nunu{i}$ inductively by first removing from $\TT{i-1}$ the open middle third of each maximal subinterval; this means removing points having expansions $e$ of the form
+\end{thm} \begin{proof} [1]{T_{\ell,#1}} [1]{\nu_{\ell,#1}} Start by defining $\TT{0}$ to be a length $\ell$ line interval.
+As in Theorem~\ref{Thm:IntervalWeightMeasure}, the interval $\TT{0}$ is given the standard weight measure $\frac{1}{2}(\mu+\delta_0+\delta_\ell)$, which will be called $\nunu{0}$.
+Define $\TT{j}$ and its weight measure $\nunu{j}$ inductively by first removing from $\TT{j-1}$ the open middle third of each maximal subinterval; this means removing the point $e\ell$ if $e$ satisfies the following inequality of ternary expansions:

-The length of each removed open interval will be $(1/3)^i\ell$.
-By Lemma~\ref{Lemma:MeasureOnHole} above we obtain a weight measure $\nunu{i}$ by restricting the weight measure $\nunu{i-1}$ on $\TT{i-1}$, except on the newly pruned end points where we have to put a Dirac delta measure of mass $\frac{1}{2}\tanh((1/3)^i\ell/2)$.
+The length of each removed open interval will be $(1/3)^j\ell$.
+By Lemma~\ref{Lemma:MeasureOnHole} above we obtain a weight measure $\nunu{j}$ by restricting the weight measure $\nunu{j-1}$ on $\TT{j-1}$, except on the newly pruned end points where we have to put a Dirac delta measure of mass $\frac{1}{2}\tanh((1/3)^j\ell/2)$.